 Slope – Also called roof pitch.
 The degree of the roof’s incline angle.

-Valley – Roof valleys are any area where two adjoining sloped roof planes intersect, creating a V-shaped depression.
+Valley – Roof valleys are any area where there is an intersection of two sloping roof planes, creating a V-shaped depression.